folbricht/desync/README.md

 - Supports local stores as well as remote stores over SSH and HTTP
 - Drop-in replacement for casync on SSH servers when serving chunks read-only
 - Support for catar file (unpack) exists, but ignores XAttr, SELinux, ACLs and FCAPs that may be present
+- Supports chunking with the same algorithm used by casync (see `make` command).
+Results are identical to what casync produces, same chunks and index files, but with significantly better performance.
+- While casync supports very small min chunk sizes, optimizations in desync require min chunk sizes larger than the window size of the rolling hash used (currently 48 bytes).
+The tool's default chunk sizes match the defaults used in casync, min 16k, avg 64k, max 256k.

 ### Subcommands
 - `extract`      - build a blob from an index file